UBC-LA-Hackathon/hack-la-2022/final_product/README_template.md

 ## Wins / Challenges
 > Describe some wins / challenges.
 What did you learn?
 What would you do differently next time?

-# This Project
-> Link to presentation:
-> Give a brief description of the final product.